-The estimated average salary for an Associate In Engineering can run from $60,000 to $80,000 per year depending on degree level, experience, company and job location.
+The estimated average salary for a Bachelor of Science in Engineering can run from $60,000 to $80,000 per year depending on degree level, experience, company, and job location.

 Thanks to a new partnership between the North Carolina Community College System and the University of North Carolina, aspiring engineers can start their engineering bachelor’s degree at Catawba Valley Community College.

 Check out North Carolina Engineering Degree opportunities through Engineering Pathways and contact us to get started.